First interracial kiss on television: United Kingdom

-For a time, the first was understood to have occurred during an episode of the British soap opera Emergency – Ward 10 in 1964.
-However, in November 2015, a Granada Play of the Week, You in Your Small Corner, was uncovered which was broadcast in June 1962; that quickly led to the rediscovery of another play featuring the same young Jamaican actor, Hot Summer Night, televised in Britain on 1 February 1959.
+For a time, the first interracial kiss on British television was understood to have occurred during an episode of the British soap opera Emergency – Ward 10 in 1964.
+However, the 1955 BBC production of Othello featured several kisses between Gordon Heath and Rosemary Harris.
+Furthermore, in November 2015, Granada's Play of the Week, You in Your Small Corner, was uncovered which was telecast in June 1962; that quickly led to the rediscovery of another play featuring the same young Jamaican actor, Lloyd Reckord, called Hot Summer Night, televised in Britain on 1 February 1959.

 Hot Summer Night (1959)

-Lloyd Reckord and Andrée Melly appeared in the ITV Armchair Theatre adaptation of Ted Willis's play Hot Summer Night, broadcast on 1 February 1959.
-British Film Institute panel moderator Samira Ahmed was able in 2015 to announce the rediscovery of this TV kiss. and later adapted as the 1961 feature film Flame in the Streets.
+Lloyd Reckord and Andrée Melly appeared in the ITV Armchair Theatre adaptation of Ted Willis' play Hot Summer Night, broadcast on 1 February 1959.
+British Film Institute panel moderator Samira Ahmed was able in 2015 to announce the rediscovery of this on-screen kiss.
+The play was later adapted as the 1961 feature film Flame in the Streets.

+Probation Officer (1959)

+The second episode of the ATV drama series Probation Officer, broadcast on the ITV network on 21 September 1959, also features an interracial kiss.
+This again features Lloyd Reckord, on this occasion with actress Felicity Young, in a storyline concerning an interracial relationship disapproved of by both sets of parents.

 You in Your Small Corner (1962)

 In June 1962, a live performance of the play You in Your Small Corner by Barry Reckord was broadcast on British television as part of the Granada Television series Play of the Week.
 The central theme of the play is a relationship between a young black intellectual and a white working-class girl.
-During the play, a kiss takes place between actors Lloyd Reckord and Elizabeth MacLennan, and what has been described as an "explicit post-coital scene".
+During the play, a kiss takes place between once more Lloyd Reckord and this time Elizabeth MacLennan, and what has been described as an "explicit post-coital scene".

-You In Your Small Corner was rediscovered during preparations for a November 2015 British Film Institute panel discussion on "Race and Romance on TV" and was used in publicity for the event.
+Many years later, You In Your Small Corner was rediscovered during preparations for a November 2015 British Film Institute panel discussion on "Race and Romance on TV" and was used in publicity for the event.